 In this paper, we study a distribution $\SD$ of labeled particles on a continuous ring.
-We call this distribution continuous TASEP on a ring, and it arises in three different ways: \begin{enumerate} \item{} As the limit of the stationary distribution of totally assymetric exclusion process (TASEP) on a ring. \item{} As the projection to the last row of a random continuous multiline queue. \item{} As the stationary distribution of the so-called (continuous) process of the last row. \end{enumerate}
+We call this distribution continuous TASEP on a ring.
+It arises in three different ways: \begin{enumerate} \item{} As the limit of the stationary distribution of the totally asymmetric exclusion process (TASEP) on a ring. \item{} As the projection to the last row of a random continuous multiline queue. \item{} As the stationary distribution of the so-called (continuous) process of the last row. \end{enumerate}

 Exact definitions are given in \refS{S:Back}.
-The equivalence of these three descriptions already in the discrete case follows from the seminal work conducted by Ferrari and Martin \cite{FM2}.
+The equivalence of these three descriptions in the discrete case follows from the seminal work by Ferrari and Martin \cite{FM2}.
 The first two explicitly and the third implicitly, as described in Section \ref{S:last_row}.
-The limit of the TASEP considered here keeps the number of jumping particles constant and let the number of vacant positions tends to infinity.
+The limit of the TASEP considered here keeps the number of jumping particles constant and lets the number of vacant positions tend to infinity.

-In previous works of several authors e.g. \cite{AS, AL,Lam, LW, FM2}, the finite version of this TASEP has been proved to have many remarkable properties and to be connected to other mathematical objects: shape of random $n$-core partitions, random walks in an affine Weyl group, and multiline queues.
-In the present paper we study properties of the limit distribution $\SD$ and find some remarkable properties of it.
-For simplicity, most of our results are focused on the case when the $n$ particles are labelled by $\{1,\dots,n\}$, so we have a cyclic permutation.
+A large number of TASEP's have been studied, from probabilistic, combinatorial and physical viewpoints.
+In previous works by several authors e.g. \cite{AS, AM,AL,FM2, Lam, LW}, the discrete version of the TASEP studied here has been proven to have many remarkable properties and to be connected to other objects: the shape of random $n$--core partitions, random walks in an affine Weyl group, and multiline queues.
+In the present paper we study properties of the limit distribution $\SD$ and find some unexpectedly nice properties of it.
+For simplicity, most of our results are stated for the case when the $n$ particles are labeled by $\{1,\dots,n\}$, corresponding to a cyclic permutation.